microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

+c.
 Click on Import to import the package into powerapps environment.
 This will import the Power App canvas app and Power Automate Flow into the workspace.